What does a forensic archaeologist do?

 2) Experience of conducting or interpreting aerial surveys and field walking surveys in order to identify potential sites of interest.
 For example, differences in vegetation associated with a grave site.

 3) A good understanding of geology and soil and the feasibility of burial within the area, as well as the likely effects of the burial environment on human remains.

-4) A good knowledge of the different techniques of remote sensing and which geophysical techniques are likely to yield the best results in a given terrain (we’ll look at this in Week 2).
+4) A good knowledge of the different techniques of remote sensing and which geophysical methods are likely to yield the best results in a given terrain (we’ll look at this in Week 2).

 5) Expertise in the time-consuming and laborious process of carefully excavating and recording a site.
-Excavation is destructive and if the information is lost at this point it is irretrievable.
+Excavation is destructive and information lost at this point is irretrievable.

 Most police and crime scene investigators are not trained in these techniques and it is therefore essential that they work alongside archaeologists and have an understanding of the importance of these methods